belangeo/pyo/doc-sphinx/source/compiling.rst

 Compilation
 ---------------

-Please note that under Mac OS X you will need to install the **Apple's developer tools** to compile pyo.
+Please note that under MacOS you will need to install the **Apple's developer tools** to compile pyo.

 Once you have all the required dependencies, go in pyo's directory: